 Generating a Diverse and Effective Repertoire of Antibodies During an Immune Response:

 The Schatz laboratory studies V(D)J recombination and somatic hypermutation, reactions that create and optimize antibody genes.
 Antibodies are blood proteins produced by B cells that are important for fighting infectious disease.
 V(D)J recombination puts antibody genes together from small pieces of chromosomal DNA, while somatic hypermutation makes mutations in antibody genes and allows for the generation of antibodies that bind viruses and bacteria very tightly.
 We study these reactions using a wide variety of molecular, genetic, cellular, and biochemical approaches.
 The focus of our research is understanding the underlying mechanisms of these reactions and how they are targeted specifically to antibody genes.
-We are also very interested in understanding why V(D)J recombination and somatic hypermutation sometimes affect the wrong genes, and how such mistakes contribute to the development of B cell cancers known as lymphomas and leukemias.
+We are also interested in understanding why V(D)J recombination and somatic hypermutation sometimes affect the wrong genes, and how such mistakes contribute to the development of B cell cancers known as lymphomas and leukemias.
+Finally, we are interested in the evolutionary origins of V(D)J recombination, and study transposons that are thought to be evolutionary relatives of RAG1 and RAG2.

 Extensive Research Description